Saturday, December 05, 2009

-I was thinking this morning: What would a person logically think about this world if he would wake up one day completely innocent, with no prejudices or preconceptions, unbiased by previous commitments and external influences?
+I sometimes think: What would a person logically think about this world if he would wake up one day completely innocent, with no prejudices or preconceptions, unbiased by previous commitments and external influences?
 What conclusions would he reach?
 I imagine the answer would be something like this.

 He would look at himself in the mirror.
 He would be overwhelmed by the functioning of all parts of his body – the eyes which provide vision, the ears which provide hearing, the hands which grasp and the feet which walk.
 He would breath in the fresh air, filling his lungs with life-giving gases.
 He would see the sun rising and bringing light and warmth to the earth.
 He would be naturally curious: Who created all this?